No Mercy (2017): Storylines

 At SummerSlam, Sasha Banks defeated Alexa Bliss to win the Raw Women's Championship for a record tying fourth time.
 The following night on Raw, Bliss interrupted Banks' victory celebration to demand a rematch for the following week and teased Banks by pointing out that Banks had lost all her previous three championships in her first title defense.
 In the rematch, Bliss recaptured the championship.
 After the match, Nia Jax congratulated Bliss, but then attacked her, indicating her desire for a title match.
 The following week, Banks invoked her rematch clause for No Mercy.
 Jax and Emma, however, both confronted and demanded from General Manager Kurt Angle a championship match.
 Angle scheduled Jax and Emma to face Bliss and Banks in a tag team match where if they won, they would be added to the title match at No Mercy.
 Jax and Emma subsequently defeated Bliss and Banks to make the Raw Women's Championship match at No Mercy a fatal four-way match.
 The following week, Banks defeated Emma with Bliss and Jax on commentary.
 On the final Raw before No Mercy, Jax faced Bliss in a non-title match.
 Bliss tried to leave the ring, but was stopped by Banks and Jax defeated Bliss.
 After the match, Banks, Bliss, and the returning Bayley attacked Jax.
 Later that night, Bayley was added to the championship match, making it a fatal five-way match at No Mercy.

 At SummerSlam, Dean Ambrose and Seth Rollins captured the Raw Tag Team Championship from Cesaro and Sheamus.
 The following night on Raw, The Hardy Boyz (Jeff Hardy and Matt Hardy) congratulated Ambrose and Rollins and challenged them to a non-title match that Ambrose and Rollins won.
 The following week, Cesaro defeated Rollins after being distracted by Sheamus, and Ambrose defeated Sheamus after Rollins got involved.
 Cesaro and Sheamus then invoked their rematch clause for No Mercy.
-On the September 11 episode, a tag team match pitting Cesaro and Sheamus against Gallows and Anderson never started when both teams got into a brawl with Ambrose and Rollins, who were supposed to provide commentary.
-In an ensuing eight-man tag team match, Ambrose, Rollins, and The Hardy Boyz defeated Cesaro, Sheamus, Gallows, and Anderson.
-The following week, Cesaro and Sheamus accused Ambrose and Rollins of using each other, to which both Ambrose and Rollins and then Gallows and Anderson came out.
-Cesaro and Sheamus won an ensuing triple threat tag team match between the two teams.